jeffvella/EntitasGenerics/README.md

 An extension for https://github.com/sschmid/Entitas-CSharp that removes the need for code generation.

-This project includes a conversion of the example: https://github.com/RomanZhu/Match-Line-Entitas-ECS
+This project includes an adaptation of the example: https://github.com/RomanZhu/Match-Line-Entitas-ECS

 # Details #